 A Hawfinch from our 2012 trip to the Pribilofs.
 Photo by Aaron Lang.

-Our trip is timed well to intercept migrating shorebird and waterfowl from both Alaska and from Asia, and the island is perhaps best known to birders for it’s long list of Asian strays that have been found here over the years.
-Rarities are regularly found here each year during spring migration and we will spend time combing through marshes, beaches, and passerine habitat trying to locate them.
-Highlights of recent tours include: Tundra Bean-Goose, White-tailed Eagle, Black-tailed Godwit, Common Tern, Common Snipe, Wood Sandpiper, Common Greenshank, Lesser Sand-Plover, Bristle-thighed Curlew, Gray Wagtail, Dusky Thrush and Hawfinch!
+Our trip is timed well to intercept migrating shorebird and waterfowl from both Alaska and from Asia, and the island is perhaps best known to birders for the long list of Asian strays that have been found here over the years.
+Rarities are regularly found here each year during spring migration and we’ll spend time combing through marshes, beaches, and passerine habitat trying to locate them.
+Highlights of recent tours include Tundra Bean-Goose, White-tailed Eagle, Black-tailed Godwit, Common Tern, Common Snipe, Wood Sandpiper, Common Greenshank, Lesser Sand-Plover, Bristle-thighed Curlew, Gray Wagtail, Siberian Rubythroat, Dusky Thrush, and Hawfinch!

 In addition to the birding, St. Paul’s beaches serve as haul-outs and rookeries for thousands of North Pacific fur seals, arctic foxes patrol the beaches and village streets, and an endemic shrew lurks in the moist grass.
 The Aleut culture and the Russian and American history of the fur seal harvest and trade are also fascinating cultural highlights of this trip.